shtrausslearning/shtrausslearning/README.md

 Hello, my name is Andrey :3 <br>
 ○ Aerodynamicist & Data Analyst <br>
 ○ Peviously worked on meshless and synthetic turbulence topics & biomimicry in aerodynamics <br>
-○ In my spare time I paint portraits
+○ In my spare time I paint portraits <br>
 ○ I like to work on Kaggle, my profile is linked in above <br>

 <b>My Interests</b>: <br>